-An elderly woman critically injured in a house fire in Whanganui last night was carried from her home over the shoulders of a firefighter before CPR was performed.
+An elderly woman critically injured in a house fire in Whanganui on Wednesday night was carried from her home over the shoulders of a firefighter before CPR was performed.

 Neighbours in Heads Rd, Gonville, described "flames roaring into the sky" as emergency services rushed to help just after 9.30pm.

 Barbara Letica lives two doors down and saw the inferno when she went outside to have a cigarette.

 "The flames were very high and I heard voices ...
 The firefighters went into the house, they got her out.

 "I saw what I thought was somebody carrying somebody else ... over their shoulder.

 "They were calling out for CPR and after a while they took her off in a stretcher."

 The woman, whom she described as elderly, lived alone.

 "She's very nice.
 She has family, one of the neighbours was calling her son."